World Tag Team Champion; European Champion; Intercontinental Champion; Hardcore Champion; 2020 WWE Hall of Fame Inductee

 Smith spent the remainder of his career competing in both WCW and WWE.
 As a tag team performer, Bulldog teamed with the likes of Lex Luger, Jim "The Anvil" Neidhart and Owen Hart, winning the World Tag Team Champions again with Owen in 1996.
 As a singles competitor, he held the European and Hardcore Championships and engaged in memorable rivalries with The Rock and Stone Cold Steve Austin, amongst many others.

-The British Bulldog passed away on May 18, 2002, but his legacy lives on today in WWE video games and on WWE Network.
+The British Bulldog passed away on May 18, 2002, but his legacy lives on today in WWE video games and on WWE Network, and he was recognized for his contributions to the industry in 2020 with induction into the WWE Hall of Fame.